vincentspinosa/The_Smallest_Blockchain__Python3/README.md

-# Small_Blockchain
+An example of a very small blockchain, which contains 20 blocks.
-A very small blockchain!
+Feel free to try things with it!